Get involved with caring & advocating for patients in your community.

 The Healthy Living and Alternative Medicine project is a patient care project under Operation Heart that emphasizes the importance of non-prescription therapy, lifestyle modification, and dietary supplements in preventing as well as treating ongoing ailments.
 The project mainly focuses on patient education by utilizing a Healthy Living poster board to teach health fair participants, holding diet education and exercise workshops at local elementary schools, and collaborating with other APSA patient care projects to educate at clinics.
 The Healthy Living and Alternative Medicine project aims to take on patient education through new ideas and activities while also continuing to raise awareness of the impact that proper diet, physical activity, and nutritional supplementation can have on the community’s overall health.

-For questions regarding the project activities or interest in participating, contact Stephen Ea, the Director of Healthy Living/Alternative Medicine at firstname.lastname@example.org.
+For questions regarding the project activities or interest in joining this project’s committee,

-The HIV/AIDS Awareness initiative seeks to educate people about the realities of HIV/AIDS– from causes and symptoms to treatment options and prevention techniques.
+The Infectious Disease Awareness initiative seeks to educate people about the realities of STI’s and HIV/AIDS– from causes and symptoms to treatment options and prevention techniques.
 This project is dedicated to providing health education at health fairs, juvenile halls, and other places in the community, as well as dispensing free condoms and educational pamphlets and providing information on how to obtain free, confidential HIV testing.
-The mission is to encourage people to take steps to prevent becoming infected with HIV and to empower those who already have HIV to take charge of their health and to prevent transmitting the disease to others.
+The mission is to encourage people to take steps to prevent becoming infected with STI’s/HIV and to empower those who already have an STI/HIV to take charge of their health and to prevent transmitting the disease to others.
+Please contact Calvin Songveera at email@example.com.

 Operation Heart is a patient care project that includes Project Hypertension, Smoking Cessation, Cholesterol Awareness, Healthy Living and Body Fat Analysis.
 This project seeks to raise awareness of heart health through screening and education in the community.